emarsden/pg-el/README.md

 - Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora.
 You may however encounter difficulties with TLS connections, as noted above.

+PostgreSQL variants that **don't work** with pg-el:

-It does not work in a satisfactory manner with the ClickHouse database, whose PostgreSQL support is too limited.
+- The ClickHouse database, whose PostgreSQL support is too limited.
 As of version 25.4 in 2025-06, there is no implementation of the `pg_types` system table, no support for basic PostgreSQL-flavoured SQL commands such as `SET`, no support for the extended query mechanism.

+- The [ReadySet cache](https://github.com/readysettech/readyset) does not work in a satisfactory
+  manner: it generate spurious errors such as `invalid binary data value` when using the extended query protocol (last tested 2025-06).

 Tested **Emacs versions**: mostly tested with versions 31 pre-release, 30.1 and 29.4.
 Emacs versions